usheikh2/R-Project/README.md

 -BEFORE DOING ANY WORK, make sure you "Pull" other team member's code to your computer.
 To do this, locate the "Pull" button in the Git window at the top-right screen of your RStudio.
 If asked, sign in using your Git Username and the password as your personal access token.

--When you want to share your changes to the code, you will need to "Push" your code into our repository.
+-When you want to share your changes to the code, you will need to commit & "Push" your code into our repository.
 Press the "Push" button in the same Git window and sign in using your Git Username and the password as your personal access token.